8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 The extended market funds have dropped 30 percent from their 52 week highs, so, no more shoveling that direction.

-The total small-cap and non-US real estate has almost done the same.
+The total small-cap and non-US real estate has almost had the same level of drop.

+I have rebalancing tokens for all the asset allocations except the Mark 0 mix in my [investment policy](/experiences/finances/investment-policy/#asset-allocation).
+We’ll see what July brings.

+With that said, overall, 2022 is still looking more like a plateau than a dip for me.
+And, even with that observation, the net worth of my portfolio is less than my capital investment in it.
+Such is the way of things.

 ## Odd place